nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 `careportal basal dbsize`

-Include the word `connect` here if you are receiving data from the Dexcom Share service.
+Include the word `bridge` here if you are receiving data from the Dexcom Share service.

-`careportal basal dbsize connect`
+`careportal basal dbsize bridge`

 If you don't want to decide now, add all the followings, you can disable them if you don't need them:

-`careportal basal dbsize rawbg iob maker connect cob bwp cage iage sage boluscalc pushover treatmentnotify mmconnect loop pump profile food openaps bage alexa override cors`
+`careportal basal dbsize rawbg iob maker bridge cob bwp cage iage sage boluscalc pushover treatmentnotify loop pump profile food openaps bage alexa override cors`

 Note: `mmconnect` is not functional (if you want to bridge from the MiniMed CareLink service you will need another device to send data to Nightscout).
 If you are sending data to CareLink do **NOT** enable `mmconnect`.